denisyuji/git-commit-wizard/README.md

 4. **Review Commit Message:**
    The generated commit message will open in your chosen text editor for review and modification.
 Save and close the editor to finalize the commit with `--signoff`.

-## Commit Message Guidelines

-- The commit title must follow the format: "subject: description" and be no more than 50 characters in total.
-- There must be a blank line between the title and the commit body.
-- If a detailed description is needed, the commit body should have lines wrapped at 72 characters.

 ## Contributing